 Some objects contain a multitude of stories.
 The Johnny O’Keefe scrapbooks are such objects.
 Lovingly compiled by Johnny’s mother Thelma over 12 years (1954-1965), their 578 pages are a rich resource for fans and researchers alike.

-I found the newspaper articles intriguing.
-Through them, you could see all the highs and lows in Johnny’s career but also bigger social stories such as the emergence of the teenager and how confronting this strange new music – rock ‘n’ roll – was at the time.
-Was it a cause of teenage delinquency; was it the cause of violence or promiscuity in our young people?
+Looking at the newspaper articles in the scrapbooks, you can see all the highs and lows in Johnny’s career but also bigger social stories such as the emergence of the teenager and how confronting this strange new music – rock‘n’roll – was considered at the time.
+Some of the vitriol and negativity is surprising and must have been hard for Johnny’s mother to read.
+It's clear from these pages how one person can be simultaneously idolised and reviled at the same time.

 From the scrapbook, it is apparent that Thelma did not always paste the article into the scrapbook, accept what had been written and turn the page.
 On some pages, pasted next to these articles are the letters she received back from media organisations, in response to a letter of complaint she had sent.